azaslavsky/backbone-hashMate/README.md

 ## Usage

 While the full API for hashMate is quite robust, allowing for very detailed use of the library, really there are only three steps to creating a hashMate enabled app.
-First, after loading both backbone and the backbone-hashMate library (in that order), Backbone's history is initialized using `Backbone.history.start()` exactly as described [here](http://backbonejs.org/#History-start), with the additional `hashMate: true` property in the options to activate hashMate.
-It's also important to remember that hashMate does not support `hashChange` style hashbang handling at this time, and only [supports `pushState` enabled browsers](#Warnings),
+First, after loading both backbone and the backbone-hashMate library (in that order), Backbone's history is initialized using `Backbone.history.start()` exactly as described [in the Backbone docs](http://backbonejs.org/#History-start), with the additional `hashMate: true` property in the options to activate hashMate.

 ```javascript
 Backbone.history.start({